damballa/parkour/README.md

 your Hadoop cluster.

-Parkour is a Clojure library for writing distributed programs in the MapReduce pattern and which run on the Hadoop MapReduce platform.
+Parkour is a Clojure library for writing distributed programs in the MapReduce pattern which run on the Hadoop MapReduce platform.
 Parkour does its best to avoid being yet another “framework” – if you know Hadoop, and you know Clojure, then you’re most of the way to knowing Parkour.
 By combining functional programming, direct access to Hadoop features, and interactive iteration on live data, Parkour supports rapid development of highly efficient Hadoop MapReduce applications.

 ## Installation